stellar-deprecated/docs/learn/get-started/transactions.md

     </code-example>

 2. Load data for the account you are sending from.
-An account can only perform one transaction at a time[^5] and has something called a [<strong>sequence number</strong>,](../concepts/accounts.md#sequence-number) which helps Stellar verify the order of transactions.
+An account can only perform one transaction at a time[^5] and has something called a [**sequence number**,](../concepts/accounts.md#sequence-number) which helps Stellar verify the order of transactions.
 A transaction’s sequence number needs to match the account’s sequence number, so you need to get the account’s current sequence number from the network.

     <code-example name="Load Source Account">